ray.data.Dataset.split_proportionately#

 Time complexity: O(num splits)

 proportions – List of proportions to split the dataset according to.
-Must sum up to less than 1, and each proportion has to be bigger than 0.
+Must sum up to less than 1, and each proportion must be bigger than 0.

 The dataset splits.